EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 ### Communication Based on Shared Memory Using New Interface<a name="UsingNewInterface"></a>

-In BSP R2.01 of F3RP61, a set of new APIs are newly supported to access the shared memory (shared relays and shared registers).
+In BSP R2.01 of F3RP61, a set of new APIs is supported to access the shared memory (shared relays and shared registers).
 The device / driver support (Ver.
 1.1.0 or later) supports accessing the shared memory based on the new APIs.
 In this case, users need to put